Ceci007/Ceci007/README.md

 - 🌱 I want to learn typescript in the future
 - 👯 I’m looking to collaborate with other developers to create a great app
 - 🥅 2021 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I play guitar as a hobbie
+- ⚡ Fun fact: I can play the guitar

 ### Connect with me: